AASJournals/Tutorials/Repositories/UsingRepositories.md

 ![Screen shot of licensing metadata fields in Zenodo.
 You should always license your shared material.
 Please ensure the Zenodo license matches the license you've chosen for this release. ](img/zenodo_license.png "Licensing Metadata Fields in Zenodo")

 #### Communities
 You may want to list the data or code in the AAS Journals "Community".
-This is something the AAS Journals manage to raise awareness of data and codes published in our Journals; having your data/code in a Community means that a reader can click once to discover all the objects related to AAS Journals in that repository [(try it for Zenodo)](https://zenodo.org/communities/aas/).
+At the AAS Journals we manage these communities to raise awareness of data and codes published in our Journals; having your data/code in a Community means that a reader can click once to discover all the objects related to AAS Journals in that repository [(try it for Zenodo)](https://zenodo.org/communities/aas/).
 You can add your data/code DOI to a community when you are creating it.

 ![Screen shot of Communities fields in Zenodo.
 Adding your data or code to a Community can increase its discoverability. ](img/zenodo_communities.png "Communities Metadata Fields in Zenodo")

 #### Relationships to the Final Article
-Most of the metaata for your data/code can be created at the same time you upload your data.
-Unless the data changes, the metadata can be easly updated after publication to fix errors or make improvements.
-Besides fixing errors, the one critical post-publication metadata edit you can make is to link your data DOI to the final published article.
+Most of the metadata for your data/code can be added at the same time you upload your data.
+Unless the data changes, the metadata can be easly updated after data publication to fix errors or make improvements.
+Besides fixing errors, one critical post-publication metadata edit you can make is to link your data DOI to the final published article.

-There are many types of links you can make; some are automatic; they all show up on the main landing page of your archived object.
+There are many types of links you can add; some are automatically generated by an archive; all such links show up on the main landing page of your archived object and in the metadata store for DOIs.
 Here are some examples.
 If you uploaded your code from GitHub into Zenodo then you will see an automatically created link between the github repository and your Zenodo archive DOI.
 If you create a new version of that code (or data) then there will be a "hasVersion" relationship between the DOIs automatically added.
 These should not be edited.

 Other kinds of relationships need to be added manually; we focus on those related to the final Journal article.
 Once your manuscript is published you should add a new field, entering the ApJ article "DOI" as a Related Identifier.
 You can ask the IOP office for the article DOI as soon your manuscript is transfered to them (post-acceptance).
 The proper semantic relationship is that your Journal article "is supplemented by" your data upload.
 We do not suggest exploring any other semantic relationships between your data and the article.
 While your arXiv preprint does not have its own DOI, you could also add a relationship between its URL and data DOI, e.g., https://arxiv.org/abs/1812.07565 is supplemented by https://doi.org/10.5281/zenodo.2225161.